 Breast Cancer Surveillance Consortium (BCSC)

 The Breast Cancer Surveillance Consortium (BCSC) is a research resource for studies designed to assess the delivery and quality of breast cancer screening and related patient outcomes in the United States.
 The BCSC is a collaborative network of seven mammography registries with linkages to tumor and/or pathology registries.
-Currently, the Consortium's database contains information on 2.3 million women and 9.5 millions mammograms.
+Currently, the Consortium's database contains information on more than 2.3 million women and 9.5 millions mammograms.

 Cancer Institute (NCI) Cancer Dx Program - Breast Tissue Microarrays